langhorst/goiki/README.md

 GOIKI
 =====

 Goiki is a Git+Markdown powered wiki.
-It incorpoates Markdown syntax for writing ease and Git as a backend for revision history.
-Everything is embedded within the executable for ease of installation, but configuration, templates and static content can be provided for flexibility.
+It incorpoates Markdown syntax for ease of writing and Git as a backend for content storage and revision history.
+Everything is embedded within the executable for ease of installation.
+Flexibility is provided with the use of custom templates and static content.

 What's the point?
 I wanted a wiki easily run on a Raspberry Pi with no external dependencies (well, other than Git).